 Twenty years after leaving office, Dinkins himself began the process of telling that story.
 In 2013, in the wake of Mayor Koch’s passing and the release of a film about his tenure, as well as the untimely death of Bill Lynch, the political strategist behind Mayor Dinkins’s election, Dinkins published his autobiography, A Mayor's Life: Governing New York's Gorgeous Mosaic, written with Peter Knobler.
 Even more dramatically, two months later, on Election Day 2013, the people of the City of New York elected former Dinkins aide Bill de Blasio Mayor – effectively ending the silence by Dinkins and his supporters about his tenure.
 In 2015, on behalf of the city, de Blasio personally led the ceremony that named the Municipal Building after Dinkins.

 With these monumental changes, it is important to create and widely distribute a visual documentation of the story of the Dinkins years.
-The film will present the historic election and mayoralty of David Dinkins through the eyes of political players, key staff members, journalists, civic leaders and cultural figures including hip-hop artists and activist icons.
-Person-on-the-street interviews, conducted throughout the city's five boroughs, will add unfiltered attitudes and perspectives.
-Cultural touchstones in which Mayor Dinkins is mentioned such as "SNL", "In Living Color", "Seinfeld" and hip hop anthems such as "Can You Kick It?" will also be included to capture the zeitgeist, the spirit of the time.
+The film presents the historic election and mayoralty of David Dinkins through the eyes of political players, key staff members, journalists, civic leaders and cultural figures including hip-hop artists and activist icons.
+Person-on-the-street interviews, conducted throughout the city's five boroughs, add unfiltered attitudes and perspectives.
+Cultural touchstones in which Mayor Dinkins is mentioned such as "SNL", "In Living Color", "Seinfeld" and hip hop anthems such as "Can You Kick It?" capture the zeitgeist, the spirit of the time.

 "RUN DND" (working title) will capture a unique moment in New York City's history spanning the spectrum from Dinkins' accomplishments to failures and flashpoints.
 Over 50 interviews have already been filmed, including Mayor Dinkins, Bill Lynch, Harry Belafonte, members of the administration and many others, with more in the works.

-"RUN DND" is an independent feature documentary film in progress directed by Laura Hart, a communications professional and former Dinkins aide and produced by Nina Streich, Deputy Director of the Mayor’s Office of Film, Theatre & Broadcasting in the Dinkins Administration, currently Executive Director of the Global Peace Film Festival.
-“RUN DND” has the full support and involvement of Mayor Dinkins.
+"RUN DND" is an independent feature documentary film now in post-production directed by Laura Hart, a communications professional and former Dinkins aide and produced by Nina Streich, Deputy Director of the Mayor’s Office of Film, Theatre & Broadcasting in the Dinkins Administration, currently Executive Director of the Global Peace Film Festival.
+Before his passing, Mayor Dinkins gave his full support to the film